FarmBot-Docs/farmbot-software/v7/Web-App/farmware.md

 # Advanced options

 Press the <span class="fa fa-gear"></span> icon to open the Farmware advanced menu.
 To show first-party Farmware (pre-installed Farmware) in the Farmware list, enable the **SHOW IN LIST** setting.
-If a pre-installed Farmware is accidentally deleted, press the **REINSTALL** :fa-download: button.
+If a pre-installed Farmware is accidentally deleted, press the **REINSTALL** <i class="fa fa-download"></i> button.

 {%
 include callout.html
 type="info"
-title="Interested in developing farmware?" content="Please see our [developer documentation](https://developer.farm.bot/docs/farmware) for more details."
+title="Interested in developing farmware?" content="Please see our [developer documentation](https://developer.farm.bot/Documentation/farmware) for more details."
 %}